zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 :zeek:id:`clear_table`: :zeek:type:`function`                                  Removes all elements from a set or table.
 :zeek:id:`close`: :zeek:type:`function`                                        Closes an open file and flushes any buffered content.
 :zeek:id:`connection_exists`: :zeek:type:`function`                            Checks whether a connection is (still) active.
-:zeek:id:`continue_processing`: :zeek:type:`function`                          Resumes Bro's packet processing.
+:zeek:id:`continue_processing`: :zeek:type:`function`                          Resumes Zeek's packet processing.
 :zeek:id:`convert_for_pattern`: :zeek:type:`function`                          Escapes a string so that it becomes a valid :zeek:type:`pattern` and can be
                                                                                used with the :zeek:id:`string_to_pattern`.
 :zeek:id:`count_to_port`: :zeek:type:`function`                                Converts a :zeek:type:`count` and ``transport_proto`` to a :zeek:type:`port`.